 On March 23, 2022, Osisko confirmed new analytical results at its 100% owned high-grade Windfall Project.
-Expansion drilling in the Lynx 4 area has defined a new sub-vertical zone located 80 metres south-west of wireframe LX4-3449 and 150 metres under wirefreame LX4-3451.
-The new mineralization is currently defined by 18 intercepts over an area measuring 200 metres by 300 metres and remains open to expansion in several directions.
+Expansion drilling in the Lynx 4 area had defined a new sub-vertical zone located 80 metres south-west of wireframe LX4-3449 and 150 metres under wireframe LX4-3451.
+The new mineralization was defined by 18 intercepts over an area measuring 200 metres by 300 metres and remains open to expansion in several directions.